Year of Publication

 - States with higher poverty rates and higher percentages of their populations living below 100% of the poverty level have a decreased probability of seeing a state-run retirement plan proposed, studied, or enacted.

 Froberg, Ruthann, "Analyzing the Presence of State-Run Retirement Plans for Private Sector Employees" (2019).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 316.